 Now that we have covered the different mask ratings, it’s time to compare them and to see which is the best.
 Obviously, the best mask depends on the situation, however, for this section I am using the assumption that you don’t need an oil-resistant mask.
 Further, I am assuming that the mask is being used for standard particles, such as fine dust (as opposed to viral particles or otherwise).

 There is no single ‘best’ rating.
-N masks are not inherently better than KF masks, for example.
+N masks are not inherently better than FFP masks, for example.
 As the table from 3M below shows, every different rating system has a comparable mask around the 95% filtration bracket.

 It’s important to realise that any mask rating is better than none.
 A mask with any rating on this list will perform better than a standard surgical mask.
 Further, each rating system has a range of levels, often with 3 different tiers.

 Respirators with a rating similar to N95 also work very well.
 Masks such as KF94, FFP2, P2, and KN95 are all great options and provide good protection against fine dust and other small particles.
+These devices are often better for daily use as they tend to provide better breathability.

 Mask Rating Comparisons